MicrosoftDocs/powerapps-docs/powerapps-docs/user/share-row.md

    > [!div class="mx-imgBorder"]
    > ![Sharing and not internet connection.](media/share-ts1.png "Sharing and not internet connection.")

-2. If you get a generic error while sharing, this means that one or more of the rows could not be shared.
+2. If you get a generic error while sharing, this means that one or more of the rows can't be shared.
 The users will be hi-lighted in red.
-You can selcted on **Share** in the dialog to attempt another share with those users or you can close the dialog and retry.
+Select **Share** in the dialog to attempt another share with those users or close the dialog and retry.
 This usually happens if you are sharing lots of rows at once.

    > [!div class="mx-imgBorder"]
    > ![Can't share the row with user.](media/share-ts2.png "Can't share a row with user.")

 3. You may see an error when the system is unable to retrieve the users to assign share rights or sharing fails due to access related issues.

    > [!div class="mx-imgBorder"]
    > ![Sharing failed](media/share-ts3.png "Sharing failed")

-<br><br>

    > [!div class="mx-imgBorder"]
    > ![Unable to share.](media/share-ts4.png "Unable to share.")